magore/hp85disk/README.md

 ###  Choosing and SD Card for the HP85 emulator PLEASE READ
-  * Summary: When the hp85disk emulator writes to the SD Card the Card internally must modify much much larger internal flash page - this can take too long
+  * Summary: When the hp85disk emulator writes to the SD Card the Card internally must modify a much much larger internal flash page - this can take too long
     * The **HP85** is sensitive to long read/write delays that some cards can cause problems with
     * You want SD Cards with fast random writes
     * I have found that the SanDisk Extreme and SanDisk Extreme Pro cards work best.